Anita Ganeri

 Anita Ganeri (born 1961) is an Indian author of the award-winning series Horrible Geography and many other non-fiction books for children.

 Early life and education

 Ganeri was born in Calcutta, India and her family emigrated to England when she was a baby.
-She boarded at Stamford High School, and graduated from Cambridge University with a degree in French/German and Indian Studies.
+She boarded at Stamford High School, and graduated from the University of Cambridge with a degree in French/German and Indian Studies.

 Career

 Ganeri worked in publishing for several years - first as a foreign rights manager for Walker, and later as an editor at Usborne - before becoming a freelance writer.
 Her first published book was a Ladybird book on 'how things work'.
 In total, she has written over 600 non-fiction books, at a rate of 15-20 per year.
 Her work on the Horrible Geography series led to her becoming a Fellow of the Royal Geographical Society.

 Personal life

 Ganeri lives in Ilkley, West Yorkshire, with her husband, the children's author Chris Oxlade.